le91688/protostar/README.md

 | eip | ebp | fp(0) |   buffer  |

 ###Plan:
 Another overflow.
-This time we need to use objdump/gdb to find the memory location of the win function. run the following to generate your assembly:
+This time we need to use objdump/gdb to find the memory location of the win function.
+There are a few ways to accomplish this, so I will cover two.
+####Objdump
+run the following to generate your assembly:
 ```bash
 objdump -d ./stack2 | ./stack2.s